India Finds a Home

 About the book

-This Young Adult book is based on a real dog named India, a beautiful but shy German Shepherd mix that lived in an animal shelter for over nine years.
-Because she did not show well, and later was a senior dog, no one ever noticed her.
+This Young Adult book is based on a real dog named India, a beautiful but shy German Shepherd mix that lived in an animal shelter.
+Because she did not show well and later grew to be a senior dog, no one ever noticed or wanted to adopt her.

-These dogs, along with dogs like Farley, used in medical experiments, Mama Dog who lived in a puppy mill, pit bulls like Rocky that are used to fight, neglected outside chained dogs like Butch, and Binky and Rodney (blind) whose owner died and no one wanted them, all make wonderful and loving pets.
+These dogs, along with Farley, used in medical experiments, Mama Dog who lived in a puppy mill, a pit bull named Rockey that was made to fight, Butch, chained outside, Binky and blind Rodney whose owner died leaving them unwanted, needed a voice, a chance.
+These dogs matter.
+People need to know of the rescue organizations and the transports saving so many lives.

 Previous